mbanerjeepalmer/maurice-fm/src/routes/money-transfer-companies.md

 Finally the remittance company needs to reconcile their accounts.
 That means matching up the consumer transactions, with the money paid in, with the money paid out.
 For options (2) and (3) this is more challenging because the third party organisation may have a different opinion about which transactions they were asked to pay out and how much they should be paid for those payouts.

 # Notes
-Thanks to Nicole Evans and Jess Bianchi for reviewing this in draft.
+Thanks to Nicole Evans, Jess Bianchi and Elena Escalante for reviewing this in draft.

 [1] Even though I used to work in this industry I don't represent my previous employer.
 None of the information below is specific to them.
 [2] A variety of people send money around the world for various reasons.
 I'm simplifying here for the core case.